 Researched and compiled for Burwash Parish Council by Frank Sanderson, the Burwash Rolls of Honour contains the names of 138 dead from the First World War and 29 dead from the Second World War plus two officially listed Civilian War Dead.
 This 138 does not include an RAF pilot who crashed in the Parish and is buried elsewhere nor similarly a Luftwaffe pilot.

-The population of Burwash in 1914 is estimated to have been about 3000.
-(2002- 2,728)It is believed that 500 men and women (one woman died whilst serving) served in the Armed Forces in the Great War.
-There is a list of 488 of them starting on page 30.
+The population of Burwash in 1914 is estimated to have been about 2100, based on the 1911 census.)It is believed that 500 men and women (one woman died whilst serving) served in the Armed Forces in the Great War.